TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Tables.rst

 `t3-field-list-table` is a custom directive, created by the t3SphinxThemeRtd template.
-If you want your .rst file to be correctly rendered on other platforms as well (e.g. GitHub), you should not use this.
+If you want your .rst file to be correctly rendered on other platforms as well (for example GitHub), you should not use this.

 .. code-block:: rest